-An individualized interdisciplinary block requires completion of a "Bachelor of General Studies Interdisciplinary Block Plan" and the approval of the student's academic advisor, Unit Head, and Provost.
+An individualized interdisciplinary block requires completion of a "Bachelor of General Studies Interdisciplinary Block Plan" and the approval of the student's academic advisor, Unit Head, and Vice Chancellor for Academic Affairs.
 The plan must include courses from at least 3 academic units and must have a minimum of 9 hours at the 3000-4000 level.
 Only one interdisciplinary block may be used to satisfy the Bachelor of General Studies degree.